nanangn57/address_classification/readme.md

 - Optimized for fast lookup using Trie/Dictionary-based structures.

 ## Current limitation:
-- Not supporting abbreviation
 - Ward, District, Province are handled separately.
 Sometimes can return wards that's not actually within given province.
-- Unable to handle if word include non-alphabet character.
-- Unable to cover misspelling 3-words
+- Unable to cover misspelling all word components in the province/ district/ ward names